fastforwardlabs/deepad/README.md

 For additional details on each model, see our [report](https://ff12.fastforwardlabs.com/).

-### Running on Cloudera Machine Learning

-TODO: Map application abstraction for easy deployment on Cloudera Machine Learning.

 ## TODO

-- Map to CML
+- Map to CML Abstractions
     - Export models from each run for use in CML application
     - CML model/application to host and interact with model endpoint
 - Stretch: Include image dataset.